 1. Design Formula for Cylindrical Shell

-This formula is used to calculate the minimum required thickness of a cylindrical shell while taking into account factors such as the design pressure, corrosion allowance, and material properties.
+This formula calculates the minimum required thickness of a cylindrical shell by considering factors such as design pressure, corrosion allowance, and material properties.

 2. Design Formula for Ellipsoidal Head